 It is a common misconception cats that have been given a microchip are also registered with the Shire.
 This is untrue.
 Microchips issued at the vets are completely separate to the registration tags issued by the Shire.
 A cat is only exempt microchipping if a veterinarian issues a certificate stating that the implantation of a microchip may adversely affect the health and welfare of the animal.

 An owner of a cat that has reached six months of age must ensure that the cat is sterilised.
-A cat is only exempt sterilisation if a veterinarian issues a certificate stating that sterilisation may adversely affect the health and welfare of the cat; the cat is owned, for the purpose of breeding, by an approved cat breeder; the cat belongs to a class of cats prescribed as exempt from sterilisation.
+A cat is only exempt sterilisation if a veterinarian issues a certificate stating that sterilisation may adversely affect the health and welfare of the cat or; the cat is owned, for the purpose of breeding, by an approved cat breeder; the cat belongs to a class of cats prescribed as exempt from sterilisation.

 Cat registrations are valid for either one (1) or three (3) years or lifetime.
 The cat registration fees are as follows: